 6.3 Exceptions to the Policy.
-The Board of Trustees, at the recommendation of the Finance Committee or on its own motion, may grant exceptions to this Policy as the Board deems appropriate.
+The Board of Trustees, at the recommendation of the Finance Committee, the Executive Committee, or on its own motion, may grant exceptions to this Policy as the Board deems appropriate.
 Exceptions may be made based on a variety of factors, including, inter alia, the value and desirability of the gift, ease of administration of the gift, the donor’s connection with ASOR, and the donor’s past giving record and contributions to ASOR.

 6.4 Audit of planned gift arrangements.
 The Executive Director will audit existing planned gift arrangements periodically and submit a report to the Finance Committee.